 The story told in "We Are Marshall" sounds a little like the invention of a screenwriter.
 An airplane carrying a university football team crashes, killing nearly all of the players, most of the coaching staff and several prominent fans.
 The university and the close-knit surrounding community are devastated but decide to persevere.
-A new head coach assembles a team of freshman and athletes who have never played football.
+A new head coach assembles a team of freshmen and athletes who have never played football.
 This motley crew goes on to win its first home game with a record-breaking number of fans in attendance.

 But in spite of sounding like they were made for Hollywood, these events really took place.
 On Nov.
 14, 1970, Southern Airways Flight 932 crashed on approach to Tri-State Airport in Kenova, West Virginia.
 Marshall University had chartered the plane to carry its football team, the Thundering Herd, home from a game against East Carolina University.
 All 70 passengers and five crew members were killed.
 Only a handful of the Thundering Herd were not on board.

-The plane, a McDonnell Douglas DC-9-31, had flown from Atlanta, Georgia to Kinston, North Carolina to pick up its passengers.
+The plane, a McDonnell Douglas DC-9-31, had flown from Atlanta, Georgia, to Kinston, North Carolina, to pick up its passengers.
 Flight 932 then left Kinston at 6:38 p.m.
 Eastern Standard Time (EST), and the flight, expected to take 52 minutes, progressed normally.
-But about a mile from the Tri-State Airport runway, the airplane struck trees on a hill, cutting a 75-foot wide, 279-foot long (22.8 x 85 meter) swath through them before crashing into the ground.
+But about one mile from the Tri-State Airport runway, the airplane struck trees on a hill, cutting a 75-foot wide, 279-foot long (22.8 x 85 meter) swath through them before crashing into the ground.
 The plane exploded on impact.
 The main wreckage landed only 4,219 feet (1,286 meters) from the runway.